-The railway station is hidden between the ordinary looking buildings: with no signs post , We took almost two rounds before we could locate the entrance to the train station.
+The railway station is hidden between the ordinary looking buildings: with no signs post, We took almost two rounds before we could locate the entrance to the train station.

 Being in different parts of the city, we saw that each district of Torremolinos has a very distinct view and atmosphere: beach avenue near the sea, souvenir shops streets on the hill's slopes, crowded squares, residential districts, villas etc. We discovered that there is a net of supermarkets Mercadona which offers extremely low prices for the goods.
 The first time I saw the wine which had a price less than one euro for a usual 0.5 liter bottle and not a small brick of chocolate for 60 cents.

 Andalusia is a very attractive place for tourists who are interested in historical sightseeings.
-This region of modern Spain was occupied by Arabs for several hundreds years during the Middle Ages.
+This region of modern Spain was occupied by Arabs for several hundred years during the Middle Ages.
 That was the time when Europe was not developed in comparison with highly developed Arabic civilization.
 Since the time when it returned under the Spanish rule, the most significant palaces, gardens, bridges and so on were kept completely untouched, the other parts were rebuilt according to Spanish traditions.

 It takes about 20 minutes to reach Malaga by local train, the price of one ticket is 2.10 euro.
 Malaga was the first big city which we visited in Andalusia.
 It’s always better to start exploring the city from the hills (it's better to go by the public bus).
 The former Arab fortress Castillo de Gibralfaro which was built in the 14th-century is located on the hills.
-From this high point the tourists can see the entire city before they go down to the historical centre.
+From this high point, the tourists can see the entire city before they go down to the historical center.

-The old city of Malaga is not a large area with Cathedral, museum of Picasso.
+The old city of Malaga is not a large area with Cathedral, the museum of Picasso.
 They are located in the pedestrian area.
-Apart from general impression of watching a mixture of Moorish and European architectural styles, one detail stayed in our memories: there is a lot of graffiti everywhere.
+Apart from the general impression of watching a mixture of Moorish and European architectural styles, one detail stayed in our memories: there is a lot of graffiti everywhere.
 This picture represents the passion of inhabitants for that sort of art (imagine that the nickname of this building would be The House of Rats).

 Visitors need to pay for entering almost to all tourist attractions in Malaga.
-Our impression was that Malaga has less interesting places for tourists than other cities in Andalusia but if you are dwelling during vacation at least for one night in Malaga, it would be more interesting.
+Our impression was that Malaga has less interesting places for tourists than other cities in Andalusia but if you are dwelling during a vacation at least for one night in Malaga, it would be more interesting.

 The next excursion was Ronda.
 It is the town famous for surrounding landscape, white streets and for the old bridge between old and new cities.
 The regular bus goes about 2.5 hours through a serpentine road.
-Ronda is divided in two parts by a very deep abyss.
-Staying in front of the great bridge we compared it with fifty-storey house.
+Ronda is divided into two parts by a very deep abyss.
+Staying in front of the great bridge we compared it with a fifty-storey house.

 Inhabitants maintain the “white image” of the city.
 When we passed through the streets in the town, somebody was painting a building, probably, his house.

 The number of tourists in this place is high, many wandered around the town, we saw them from above.
-The plato, where Ronda is located, disposes along mountains and the city seems isolated.
+The place, where Ronda is located, disposes along mountains and the city seems isolated.
 It was a little bit strange to see so many great constructions in such a separated place.

 Next excursion which we had was the trip to Cordoba.
-The option for self-organized journey wasn't so attractive because the train from Malaga to Cordoba was quite expensive, the round ticket cost about 40 euros.
-We found better option: we bought the excursion trip in local travel agency for 56 euros.
+The option for a self-organized journey wasn't so attractive because the train from Malaga to Cordoba was quite expensive, the round ticket cost about 40 euros.
+We found the better option: we bought the excursion trip in a local travel agency for 56 euros.
 It was a right decision.
-Our guide told us about history of the area.
+Our guide told us about a history of the area.
 The land around Cordoba is called "the ocean of olive trees".
-The ground and weather condition here are suitable only for this tree.
+The ground and weather condition here is suitable only for this tree.
 If you have a thousand of them, you are able to serve the family.
-The olive tree lives hundreds years and this job passed on from one generation to another.
+The olive tree lives hundreds of years and this job passed on from one generation to another.

 After passing through olive fields we came to Cordoba.
 The name of the city is pronounced "Cordova" despite the spelling with "d".
-Cordoba is the city with incredible interesting history.
-There was a time when in was the biggest city in the world, in the 10th century the population there was about one million people!
+Cordoba is the city with incredibly interesting history.
+There was a time when it was the biggest city in the world, in the 10th century the population there was about one million people!
 In other times the number of inhabitants was only ten thousands people.
 The region was occupied by Rome's, Barbarians, Arabs, Spanish.

 The main tourist attraction in Cordoba is the Great Mosque-Cathedral, La Mezquita, the world's third- largest mosque.
 The different parts of this mosque were built in a different time but the architecture's style remained the same: the columns and arches in red and white colors.
 While we were walking through the mosque, our guide told us about a history of creating each part, it seemed like we traveled on the time-machine.
 It was amazing!

-We can see on the right site of the picture several private churches, they were built by the rich Spanish.
+We can see on the right side of the picture several private churches, they were built by the rich Spanish.
 After Arabs left the region, Christian's dwellers of Cordoba kept the mosque as a great monument of architecture.
 One Christian church has been built inside the mosque as shown in the picture below.

 It is necessary to mention another wonderful historical attraction - Roman's bridge, it was built two thousand years ago!

-After we left the cool shade of the mosque we came out to shining sun, the temperature at that moment was more than 40 degrees in Celsius.
+After we left the cool shade of the mosque we came out to shining sun, the temperature at that moment was more than 40 degrees Celsius.
 But this kind of harsh weather condition is also a part of unforgettable Andalusian memories.

 Walking in the old city of Cordoba was very pleasant, we had so many opportunities to take beautiful photos which will help to remember this sunny city of Cordoba during the coming cold Russian winters :)